Sonia Harmand: Work at Stony Brook University

 Sonia Harmand is currently an associate professor at New York's Stony Brook University teaching in the Anthropology Department.
 Along with professorial work, Harmand is an associate research scientist at the Centre national de la recherche scientifique (CNRS), and the head of the West Turkana Archeological Project (WTAP) as of 2012.
 Harmand's research utilizes the chaîne opératoire method to aid in her analysis of stone tools, which places emphasis on the interactions between tool-makers and their environment.
 The central focus of her research at Stony Brook is on the origins of hominin technology and the role of biomechanics in stone tool production.

 Honors and publications

 Harmand has received many awards for her work with Early Stone Age archaeology.
-In 2015, Harmand won both the Stone Age Institute Award for Outstanding Research into Human Origins, and the Field Discovery Award from the Shanghai Archaeology Forum for her work with the Lomekwi 3 tools.
+In 2015, Harmand won both the Stone Age Institute Award for Outstanding Research into Human Origins, and the Field Discovery Award from the Shanghai Archaeology Forum(世界考古论坛·上海) for her work with the Lomekwi 3 tools.
 The following year, in 2016, she earned the Prix La Recherche archaeology award in Paris, France.
 In 2017, the Tübingen research prize for Early Prehistory and Quaternary Ecology was awarded to Harmand from the University of Tübingen, Germany.